When you think about supply chain risk mitigation, what are the first things that come to mind? For us, the usual suspects are:

 - Correctly designed packaging

-These things are Supply Chain Management 101.
-Standard operating practices.
+These things are Supply Chain Management 101 -- or standard operating practices.
 But if you really want to protect your supply, your vendor needs to go above and beyond 101 SOPs.
 This is especially important in the midst of a global supply chain disruption.

-The Most Important Aspect of Supply Chain Risk Mitigation
+The Most Important Aspect of Supply Chain Management Risk Mitigation

 Long-term, dynamic supply chain management can’t coast on the basics.
 It requires advanced planning, optimization, and reviews.

-Not every vendor will have the expertise or desire to go the distance.
-A high-quality vendor will know how to track the following information and report on it regularly as a best practice.
+Not every vendor has the expertise for identifying risks and developing contingency plans.
+A high-quality vendor knows how to track the following information and report on it regularly.
 You shouldn’t have to harass your vendor for this info.

 1. Raw Material Pipeline and Cost Reviews